 5 Reasons Why Failure is Actually a Good Thing

 In this blog I am going to explore why failure is actually beneficial and an essential part of self-development.
-Albert Einstein once said, “Failure is success in progress”.
-The great scientist knew, encountering our fears and failures prompts the most necessary changes in our lives and our businesses.
+As Albert Einstein once said, “Failure is success in progress”.
+The great scientist knew, encountering our fears and failures prompts us to make important changes in our lives and our businesses.
 Before we start, I just want to point out that “failure” isn’t a word I use too often.
 It’s harsh, negative and not an accurate reflection of the situation that occurred.

 What is Failure?